 Having mentioned in the series Don’t show, involve the minimum data to set a premise, which triggers the propellor of a process of meaning-making, which meets the perceiver´s beliefs, desires, expectations and feelings.
 With the help of the five steps (above), we can now get an explicit explanation to which data we need and why we need it as to trigger the narrative vehicle towards the desired outcome in the setting of a premise.

-Since I have mentioned different motions through the series in terms of propellors, vehicles and mechanism.
+Since I have mentioned different motions through the series in terms of propellors, vehicles, and mechanism.
 I created cogwheels, which I introduced in the first part of the series, which a friend of mine pointed out can´t spin if they are put together.
-The cogwheels should rather be seen as a symbol for the cognitive motions that are in progress, mind and machine-wise, in the exchange of inputs and outputs.
+The cogwheels should rather be seen as a symbol for the cognitive motions that are in progress, mind, and machine-wise, in the exchange of inputs and outputs.
 Though interactivity defines the game as a medium, it also specifies how to approach the creation of meaning from a narrative perspective.
-Even if you write a storyline for a game, which craft-wise work as a method during the process to generate, elaborate or get a grip of the logic, causal, spatial and temporal links.
+Even if you write a storyline for a game, which craft-wise works as a method during the process to generate, elaborate or get a grip of the logic, causal, spatial and temporal links.
 You can´t avoid the fact that you will have to specify the minimum of data that defines the core of the game.

 As the premise is the main key to keep the direction and orientation on a design process to reach the desired goal.
 I will show an example of how a minimum of data could look like that opens up for the construction of a core, which triggers the core cognitive activities of meaning-making.